memphisdev/save-zakar-hackathon/README.md

 Please feel free to approach this problem however you want.
 We'd love to see your creative solutions!<br>
 If you need help getting started, we came up with several ideas 💡:

-* **Idea #1:** Create a [Streamlit](https://github.com/streamlit/streamlit) dashboard that visualizes the geographic distributions of the temperature readings,<br> tweets, and fire alerts.
+* **Idea #1:** Create a [Streamlit](https://github.com/streamlit/streamlit) dashboard that visualizes the geographic distributions of the temperature readings, tweets, and fire alerts.
 * **Idea #2:** Use a Jupyter Notebook to apply statistical outlier detection techniques to the temperature or tweet data.
 * **Idea #3**: Train and apply machine learning models for outlier and anomaly detection to the temperature or tweet data.
 * **Idea #4:** Ingest the data into Elasticsearch and using its anomaly detection techniques.
-* **Idea #5:** Using text embedding models like those from HuggingFace to convert the tweets into vectors and perform<br> clustering or similar to identify outliers.
+* **Idea #5:** Using text embedding models like those from HuggingFace to convert the tweets into vectors and perform clustering or similar to identify outliers.
 * **Idea #6:** Create a text classifier for the tweet data to identify fire-related tweets.

 ## 🏁 Submission